Netflix/vizceral/DATAFORMATS.md

               severity: 1 // OPTIONAL 0(default) for info level, 1 for warning level, 2 for error level
             }
           ],
-          crossregion: { // OPTIONAL Outgoing cross region traffic to the same node in a different region, if any 'us-east-1': { // The name of the region traffic is being sent to
-              total: 1,
-              success: 1, // OPTIONAL (If not provided, will be calculated using total - (degraded + error))
-              error: 0, // OPTIONAL (If not provided, assumed 0)
-              degraded: 0 // OPTIONAL (If not provided, assumed 0)
-            }
-          },
-          score: 0 // OPTIONAL The score of the node.
+          score: 0, // OPTIONAL The score of the node.
 0(default) for normal, 1 for warning, 2 for error.
 This is what the node color is based on.
+          metadata: { // OPTIONAL // TODO: metadata 'plugin' support...
+            streaming: 1 // OPTIONAL 1 if this connection is in the streaming path, 0 if not },
+          nodes: [],
+          connections: []
         }
       ],
       connections: [